Hong Kong had a year to vaccinate its elderly. As omicron spreads, low takeup has left them vulnerable.

 “We don’t have a clear strategy for the long term,” he said.

 After the surge in recent days, about 70 percent of Hong Kong’s total population is doubly dosed.
 But just 19 percent of those aged 80 or above have had two shots, and 47 percent of those aged 70 to 79 — far behind counterparts in Japan, Singapore, South Korea and other wealthy nations.
-People aged 60 or above accounted for 93 percent of the city’s 213 total deaths and nearly three-quarters of critical cases, official data show.
+People aged 60 or above accounted for 93 percent of the city’s 213 total deaths and nearly three-quarters of critical cases, official data shows.

 Older residents who spoke to The Washington Post expressed fears of severe side effects, or believed they could avoid the virus simply by wearing masks and sanitizing their hands, underscoring the prevalence of misinformation and lax messaging about the urgency of vaccinating this vulnerable group.